ASM development log 1: OliviaBOT

 (trspace (stringof phrase)))))

-Now, there are some helper functions obviously, such as strip-nick or list-alist, but I'm sure these are self-explanatory and I'll skip them aswell.
+, but I'm sure these are self-explanatory and I'll skip them aswell.
 As you can see these are tiny!

 Here's a list of all available commands so far:

-• ?commands - Lists the available commands.
+- Lists the available commands.!eval

-• ?stuff - Lists !set variables.
+- Lists !set variables.?g

-• ?g - Searches the net using Google.
+- Searches the net using Google.?d

-• ?dice - Lists available dice.
+- Lists available dice.!roll

-• !note - Leaves a note for a user, that will be sent to him whenever he becomes active (either by JOINing the channel, or PRIVMSGing it).
+- Leaves a note for a user, that will be sent to him whenever he becomes active (either by JOINing the channel, or PRIVMSGing it).

 Here's a test run (you can check it out yourself most of the time on #asmpl at freenode):